FarTek-Dev/FarTekYT/README.md

 ## Contact:
 -------------
-For any questions or sugestions, contact us at [Be come to soon]
+For any questions or sugestions, contact us at [Be come to soon]!